-Why Study GCSE Maths?
+Why Study IGCSE Maths?

-An essential subject for all learners, GCSE Mathematics encourages the development of mathematical knowledge as a key life skill, and as a strong basis for more advanced study.
+An essential subject for all learners, IGCSE Mathematics encourages the development of mathematical knowledge as a key life skill, and as a strong basis for more advanced study.
 The syllabus aims to build learners' confidence by helping them develop competence and fluency with mathematical concepts, methods and skills, as well as a feel for numbers, patterns and relationships.
 The syllabus also places a strong emphasis on solving problems and presenting and interpreting results.
 Learners also gain an understanding of how to communicate and reason using mathematical concepts.

 How Are Candidates Assessed?